department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/stay-informed-of-their-application-status.md

 #### For synchronous submissions

-If there's no lag time between when someone submits the form and when VA receives it in the system of record, you need to implement only one email notification:
+If there’s no lag time between when someone submits a form and when we receive it—the form was received in the system of record in time for us to show a success message on the confirmation page—then we consider it a synchronous form.
+In this case, you need to implement only one email notification:

 1. **Received**: The notification when we've received a submitted form in the system of record.
 This means the form is ready for processing. **Only send this status notification when we have confirmation that the request has reached the system of record.**